plopcas/retrolog/content/blog/creating-a-hugo-theme-from-scratch.md

 {{< highlight toml>}}
 sectionPagesMenu = "main"
 {{< /highlight >}}
-- However want to be able to customise our nav menu and add icons, therefore we'll go with the manual approach
+- However we want to be able to customise our nav menu and add icons, therefore we'll go with the manual approach

 #### Write your first post